redpencilio/deliver-email-service/README.md

 ## Docker-compose

-You can easily inspect the mails by changing the EMAIL_PROTOCOL in your docker-compose file to "test"
+You can easily inspect the mails by changing the WELL_KNOWN_SERVICE in your docker-compose file to "test"
 ```yaml
   deliver-email-service:
     image: redpencil/deliver-email-service:0.1.1